Semi-Parametric Inducing Point Networks and Neural Processes: Experiments

+We create a meta-training set $\{\DDd\}_{d=1}^D$, where each $(\DDd_c, \DDd_t)$ corresponds to one of $D$ independent genomic segments, $\DDd_c$ is the set of reference genomes in that segment, and $\DDd_t$ is the set of genomes that we want to learn to impute.
+At each meta-training step, we sample a new pair $(\DDd_c, \DDd_t)$ and update the model parameters to maximize the likelihood of $\DDd_t$.
+We further create three independent versions of this experiment---denoted Full, 50\%, and 25\%---in which the segments defining $(\DDd_c, \DDd_t)$ contain 400, 200, and 100 SNPs respectively.
+We fit an NPT and a CIPNP model parameterized by SPIN-64 architecture and apply chunk-level masking method instead of token-level masking.

+\paragraph{Results} \Cref{tab:multiple_win} shows that both the CIPNP (SPIN-64) and the NPT-64 model support the meta-learning approach to genotype imputation and achieve high performance, with CIPNP being more accurate.
+We provide performance for each region within the datasets in \Cref{sec:appendix_genome}, \Cref{Multiple Windows Experiment}.
+However, the NPT model cannot handle full-length genomic segments and runs out of memory on the full experiment.
+This again highlights the ability of SPIN to scale and thus solve problems that existing models cannot.

+\paragraph{Masking} \Cref{tab:label_masking} shows the effect of chunk style masking over token level masking for SPIN in order to learn the imputation algorithm.
+As the genomes are created by copying over chunks due to the biological priniciple of recombination, we find that chunk style masking of labels at train time provides significant improvements over random token level masking for the meta learning genotype imputation task.

-To evaluate the effectiveness of each module we introduced, we perform ablation analysis by gradually removing components from SPIN.
-Both SPIN-16 and SPIN-64 consist of 2 layers each of XABA, XABD, and ABLA for a model depth of 4.
-We remove components one at a time and compare the performance with default modules.
-In \Cref{Ablation Analysis On Genomic Imputation} we observe that for both SPIN-64 and SPIN-16, XABD (cross-attention between datapoints) is a crucial component, and incorporating ABLA (self-attention between latents) can sometimes help as in the case of SPIN-16.
+\paragraph{Ablation Analysis} To evaluate the effectiveness of each module, we perform ablation analysis by gradually removing components from SPIN.
+We remove components one at a time and compare the performance with default SPIN configuration.
+In \Cref{tab:Ablation}, we observe that for the genomics dataset (SNPs 424600-424700) and UCI Boston Housing (BH) dataset, both XABD and XABA are crucial components.
+We discuss ablation with a synthetic experiment setup in \Cref{app_ablation}